microsoft/playwright/docs/src/api/class-frame.md

 [`method: Frame.childFrames`] methods.

 [Frame] object's lifecycle is controlled by three events, dispatched on the page object:
-* [`event: Page.frameattached`] - fired when the frame gets attached to the page.
+* [`event: Page.frameAttached`] - fired when the frame gets attached to the page.
 A Frame can be attached to the page only once.
-* [`event: Page.framenavigated`] - fired when the frame commits navigation to a different URL.
+* [`event: Page.frameNavigated`] - fired when the frame commits navigation to a different URL.
-* [`event: Page.framedetached`] - fired when the frame gets detached from the page.
+* [`event: Page.frameDetached`] - fired when the frame gets detached from the page.
 A Frame can be detached from the page only once.

 An example of dumping frame tree: